[symon]

 DESCRIPTION

-tistics every 5 seconds.
-This information is then spooled to symux(8) for
+statistics every 5 seconds.
+This information is then spooled to symux(8)

 symon has been designed to inflict minimal performance and security